A-rjun-saji/soc-fundamentals-labs/README.md

 - On self-owned virtual machines
 - For educational and defensive purposes only

-No production systems are involved.
+No production systems or external targets are involved.

----